im-samz/functions-quickstart-dotnet-azd-timer/README.md

 # Azure Functions C# Timer Trigger using Azure Developer CLI

 This template repository contains an timer trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
-You can opt out of a VNet being used in the sample by setting SKIP_VNET to true in the parameters.
+You can opt out of a VNet being used in the sample by setting VNET_ENABLED to false in the parameters.

-This source code builds on top of the article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](timers://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-dotnet) to showcase the use of a timer trigger.
+## Common Use Cases for Timer Triggers

+- **Regular data processing**: Schedule batch processing jobs to run at specific intervals
+- **Maintenance tasks**: Perform periodic cleanup or maintenance operations on your data
+- **Scheduled notifications**: Send automated reports or alerts on a fixed schedule
+- **Integration polling**: Regularly check for updates in external systems that don't support push notifications

 This project is designed to run on your local computer.
 You can also use GitHub Codespaces:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=836901178)

 This codespace is already configured with the required tools to complete this tutorial using either `azd` or Visual Studio Code.
-If you're working a codespace, skip down to [Prepare your local environment](#prepare-your-local-environment).
+If you're working a codespace, skip down to [Run your app section](#run-your-app-from-the-terminal).

 ## Prerequisites

++ [Azure Storage Emulator (Azurite)](https://learn.microsoft.com/azure/storage/common/storage-use-azurite) - Required for local development with Azure Functions
 + [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
 + [Azure Functions Core Tools](https://learn.microsoft.com/azure/azure-functions/functions-run-local?pivots=programming-language-csharp#install-the-azure-functions-core-tools)
 + To use Visual Studio to run and debug locally: